Syllabus Edition

 A gate consists of any obstacle/barrier to a relationship developing or even getting off the ground in the first place

-The usual gates that exist in FtF interactions (e.g. shyness, appearance, accent, anxiety) can be completely absent in VRs as people may choose to initially hide their appearance behind avatars or cartoon images plus the usual stressors involved in striking up a conversation FtF are removed in the online world
+People may choose to initially hide their appearance behind avatars or cartoon images, plus the usual stressors involved in striking up a conversation FtF are removed in the online world

-The absence of gating provides opportunities for people who previously may have isolated themselves from relationships due to fear, anxiety, self-consciousness to connect to others
+The absence of gating provides opportunities for people who previously may have isolated themselves from relationships due to fear, anxiety, or self-consciousness to connect to others

-Absence of gating encourages self-disclosure with its veil of anonymity plus it allows people to express themselves possibly in ways that FtF encounters have not afforded them e.g. creatively, honestly, adventurously
+Absence of gating encourages self-disclosure with its veil of anonymity, plus it allows people to express themselves, possibly in ways that FtF encounters have not afforded them, e.g., creatively, honestly, adventurously

-It is possible that a VR can become a real, ‘in the flesh’ relationship as it is likely that a lot has already been shared between the couple so that any superficial gates which might previously have blocked the relationship are gone and each person sees the other as an individual in their own right rather than as a set of characteristics e.g. ‘blonde’, ‘Japanese’, ‘van-driver’, ‘goth’
+Any superficial gates which might previously have blocked the relationship are gone, and each person sees the other as an individual in their own right rather than as a set of characteristics, e.g., ‘blonde’, ‘Japanese’, ‘van driver’

 Research which investigates virtual relationships in social media

-Bargh et al. (2002) - 3 experiments using students as participants which found that those who feel that they can express their “true selves” online are more likely to form close and intimate VRs
+They found that those who feel that they can express their “true selves” online are more likely to form close and intimate VRs

 Evaluation of virtual relationships in social media